Relintai/entity_spell_system/README.md

 And then just enter `Agility,Intellect,Stamina,Crit,Weapon Damage` into the `stats` setting, and then set `main_stat_count` to 3.

-When these values are expected to be used as properties, the `ESS` singleton will create snace_cased versions automatically.
+When these values are expected to be used as properties, the `ESS` singleton will create snake_cased versions automatically.
 `String stat_get_property_name(id: int) const` inside the ESS singleton for example.

 So in the example case `ESS.stat_get_property_name(4)` would return `weapon_damage`.